Menkaura81/RBRHshift3.5/README.md

 Richard Burns Rally H Shifter plugin v3.5 (**Original code by Racer_S**)

 Added the option to select clutch bite point (how much % of the clutch needs to be pressed for allow gears to change).
 Originally Racer_S hardcoded it to 85% wich is too much in my opinion.
 So i moded the source code to let you decide how much.
-Added gear grind noise when shifting fails
+Added gear grind noise when shifting fails.
+Originals sounds from ActLabs.

 ### Rally cars gearbox explanation: